CaterinaBi/aicore-computer-vision/README.md

 ## Additional methods and their fonctionalities

 The execution of the methods above is further controlled using two timer methods: `countdown_counter()` and `counter_spacer()`.
 The former slows down the machine to make the programme user-friendly *and* asks the user to prepare to show their hand, while the latter merely slows down the programme and prints two rows of full stops when needed.
+The effects of these can be seen in the image below.

 ![This image shows a test performed to check the programme's performance](images/camera_version.png)

 ## Improvements in the overall structure

+The code was refactored and all methods now have meaningful names.
+Unnecessary comments and lines of code were deleted.
+Additionally, a new `docstring` was added, and prints were added to guide the user during the experience (see, for instance, the 'round number' message in the image above).

 # Bonus features